OpenBuildings/asset-merger/README.md

 == Virtual folders ==

 Asset merger combines all your asset files and puts them in a single folder in a publicly accessable directory.
-THis way you can have your assets wherever you want, even outside the document root.
+This way you can have your assets wherever you want, even outside the document root.
 When you use the js / css methods of the Asset class it searches the directories you've configured and caches the files to your web folder - both the merged and the individual files

 == Configuration ==